 - Employee's Name (Print)

 - Employee ID Number

-- Crew Base
+- Crew Base (3 letter code)

 - Train Number

 - Train Origin Date

 - Collection Summary

 - Amount

 - Grand Total of Remittance

+- Remitted At (3 letter station code)

+- Deposit Date

 - c) All information must be legible on the receipt.

-- d) LSA must place the Audit (pink) copy of the "Food and Beverage Service Remittance Receipt" (NRPC 124) in the respective "Food and Beverage Sales Reports" envelope.
+- LSA must place the Audit (pink) copy of the "Food and Beverage Service Remittance Receipt" (NRPC 124) in the respective "Food and Beverage Sales Reports" envelope.

 - e) LSA must keep the Lead Service Attendant (blue) copy of the "Food and Beverage Service Remittance Receipt" (NRPC 124) for two years and are subject to audits by management at any time during that period.